tamirgz/reverse-engineering-reference-manual/README.md

   * In C, function using the "constructor" attribute will execute before main()
 #
 ## *<p align='center'> Anti-Emulation </p>*
-* Using emulation allows reverse engineer to bypass many anti-debugging techniques
+* __Definition__: using emulation allows reverse engineer to bypass many anti-debugging techniques
 * __Detection through Syscall__: invoke various uncommon syscalls and check if it contains expected value.
 Since there are OS features not properly implemented, it means that the process is running under emulation
 * __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
 If it succeeded, then it is under emulation
   + WRMSR is a privileged instruction (Ring 0) that is used to write values to a MSR register.
 Values in MSR registers are very important.
 For example, the SYSCALL instruction invokes the system-call handler by loading RIP from IA32_LSTAR MSR.
 As a result, WRMSR instruction cannot be executed in user-mode